As an Amazon Associate I earn from qualifying purchases.

 After I got my first-ever chachalacas in Texas, I went looking for a recipe that would highlight these amazing chicken-like birds: Classic sopa de lima from the Yucatan fit the bill.

 Sopa de lima is essentially a hybrid between chicken soup and tortilla soup, spiked with the zest and juice of limas, which are themselves a hybrid of a citron and a lime.
-Yes, real deal sopa de lima is not a lime soup.
+Yes, real deal sopa de lima is not a lime soup, but limes are a good substitute.

-That said, it can be very hard to find real limas, even here in Sacramento, where we basically grow every sort of citrus there is.
+It can be very hard to find real limas.
 My advice is to use the smaller key limes if you can, and if not, a mix of Meyer lemons and regular limes is another good choice.
 Failing that, just use a regular lime.

 You will almost always see sopa de lima as a chicken soup, but I happened to have a rare alternative: chachalaca.
 Wha?
 You heard me, chachalaca.
 It’s a cousin of a chicken that is native to the Yucatan, so I am guessing that somewhere, someone has made sopa de lima as a chachalaca recipe.